List of Big Nate characters and premises: Marty Wright

 Martin Earl "Marty" Wright is Nate's father, a bald-headed, overweight divorcée who lost his job in the eighth novel of the series (eventually getting another one).
 Like his son, he is somewhat clueless about his failings and considers himself a professional musician despite his indescribably horrible singing voice and initially poor steel-string guitar playing, an athlete despite his inherent laziness, and an expert golfer, though he constantly cheats or loses his ball.
-He is a health nut and always tries to hand out healthy alternatives to candy on Halloween (raisins, prunes, trail mix, etc.), which are always rejected by trick-or-treaters.
+He is a health nut and always tries to hand out healthy alternatives to candy on Halloween (raisins, prunes, soy nuts, etc.), which are always rejected by trick-or-treaters, but he never seems to be able to connect the dots and realize that kids don't want healthy food for Halloween.
 He also was the hero of the first Mud Bowl, according to Big Nate: Blasts Off.
 His first name was stated on July 28, 2005.

 In the TV series, he is voiced by Rob Delaney.

 Ellen Wright

 Ellen Wright is Nate's fifteen-year-old sister.
 Unlike Nate, Ellen is responsible and hardworking (though her original characterization in the earlier years of the comic strip was that of a rebellious and ditzy teenage girl) and loves cats and figure skating.
 Nate is always compared to Ellen in school by teachers.
 She is Nate's consistent rival, and he enjoys playing pranks on her.
 Ellen also dates Gordie on and off, who works at the comic book store, Klassic Komix, and has previously dated Kenny Smithson, the captain of the football team and is considered her crush.
 They briefly broke up before reconciling.
 She is 4 years older than Nate.

 In the TV series, she is voiced by Dove Cameron.